akshitagupta15june/Face-X/README.md

 </br>

-## Face-X is a part these open source programs❄
+## Face-X is a part of these open source programs❄

 <p align="center">
   <a>